Wellington Mill, Western Australia

 Wellington Mill is a locality in the Ferguson River valley, in the Greater Bunbury sub-region of South West region of Western Australia.

 History

 In 1881 a timber mill was established in the area.
 In 1896 the Canning Jarrah Timber Company established a timber mill and town at Wellington Mill, which when established was the largest private timber town in Western Australia.
 The timber mills closed in 1929 and a fire destroyed most of the town in 1950.

 Attractions

 Gnomesville

 Gnomesville is a tourist attraction comprising a collection of over 3,000 gnomes statues next to the intersection of Wellington Mill Road, Wellington-Lowden Road and Ferguson Road.

 It began in 1995 when gnomes were placed in the intersection in protest of the construction of a roundabout, and has been added to by visitors over time.

+In November 2024, a severe storm dumped more than 100 mm of rain on the Ferguson Valley, flooding the creek through Gnomesville and smashing or displacing hundreds of figurines.
+Shire of Dardanup staff began restoration work the next day and are developing a long‑term master plan for the site.